srtandon/Classifying_Medical_Notes/README.md

 ![Model Selection caption="Selectig the best Model"](images/model_selection.PNG "Selecting the best Model")

 ##### Confusion Matrix of Best Model
+The true label is on the vertical axis and the predicted label is on the horizontal axis.
 ![Confusion Matrix caption="Confusion Matrix of Best Model"](images/confusion_matrix_best_model_no_class_adj.png "Confusion Matrix of Best Model")

 #### Modeling after Class Adjustment